 The main courses were mostly decent enough, the fruity chicken (think it was mango looked nice) the kebab with couscous looked nice, the boozy chicken looked good despite the fact it was swimming in sauce and Albert said his salmon was nice.

-Jim and I both ordered the steak with langoustine and this is where I had a problem because to me langoustines are high end Dublin Bay prawns and what I got were 3 overcooked, to the point the shells were burnt, gambas reminiscent of the small ones from Mercadona rather than the large succulent one.
-The mains were all accompanied by nice carrots, broccoli and what I would call Lyonnaise Potatoes unfortunately it wasn’t until we were all served that we realised all the onions were at the bottom of the dish instead of mixed through, so those served last were left looking for their spuds!
+Jim and I both ordered the steak with langoustine and this is where I had a problem because to me langoustines should be similar to high-end Dublin Bay prawns or possibly crayfish and what I got were 3 overcooked, to the point the shells were burnt, gambas reminiscent of the small ones from Mercadona rather than the large succulent one.
+The mains were all accompanied by nice carrots, broccoli and Lyonnaise Potatoes, unfortunately, it wasn’t until we were all served that we realised all the onions were at the bottom of the dish instead of mixed through, so those served last were left looking for their spuds!